 Admissions

-Portland School is a specialist provision for pupils, aged 5-16, whose needs cannot be met within mainstream.
-We are located in Trent Vale and Blythe Bridge and serve families across Stoke-on-Trent, Staffordshire.
 All pupils at Portland School have an Education Health and Care Plan associated with social, emotional and mental health difficulties.

 Children who require a place at Portland are identified by the Local Authority after an assessment of the pupils’ needs.
-Occasionally Portland will accept pupils on an assessment placement to support in identifying the more appropriate placement for the pupil.

-For pupil admission at Portland School, your child will need an Education, Health and Care (EHC) plan from the Stoke-on-Trent City Council, which details their special educational needs.
-You can start by contacting the SEN coordinator (SENCO) at your child's current school or the local council's Information,.
+In the first instance, if you are considering a place at Portland School for your child, speak to the SEN coordinator (SENCO) at your child's current school or your named Case Officer at the local authority.
 The council will help identify suitable special schools and manage the admission process, often involving school visits and agreements from all parties.

 1. Determine if an EHC plan is needed

-Contact your current school:
+- Contact your current school:

 Speak to the SEN co-ordinator (SENCO) at your child's current school or nursery if you think they have special educational needs that require specialist support.

-Contact the Local Authority:
+- Contact the Local Authority:

 If your child isn't in school, or for more advice, contact Stoke-on-Trent Local Authority